maxtyson123/MaxOS/docs/Notes.md

 - - Next 2 Bytes: Flags (Used for fragmentation)
 - - Next 1 Byte: Time to live (How many hops the packet can make)
 - - Next 1 Byte: Protocol (What protocol is the data)
-- - Next 2 Bytes: Header Checksum (CRC)
+- - Next 2 Bytes: Header checksum (CRC)
 - - Next 4 Bytes: Source IP Address (Who sent the data)
 - - Next 4 Bytes: Destination IP Address (Who is the data for)
 - - Next 4 Bytes: Options (Optional, if header length is greater than 5)